 He keeps prices low so wolf encounters are affordable for everyone but always keeps the wolves’ well being at heart.
 Even with a reservation at Aventuraid, Granal never guarantees a chance to walk with the wolves.

 Planning a trip to Quebec soon?
-Start your hotels Quebec City search with us.
+Start your hotels in Quebec search with us.

 The quiet of the wilderness lulls me to sleep but a dawn chorus jolts me from bed.
 Every wolf on the property is baying, their haunting call vibrating through my body.
 I throw on warm clothes and let myself out into the early light, dew from the grass soaking my shoes as I hurry to the wolves.